 Meetings with Other Teams

 You’re going to spend a lot of time in meetings.
 Depending on the size of the company, you’ll spend time with various cross-functional teams like sales, marketing, business development, etc. You’ll also occasionally be meeting with upper management to keep them up to date with what’s going on or convincing them to align with your product vision.

 Data is crucial to making well-informed product decisions, so PMs should be able to understand (and hopefully pull) the data they need to run analyses.
 Learning SQL and Excel are a must to run basic data analysis on the job.

 A good product manager is very organized when it comes to gathering information from various teams, and properly summarizing/documenting the most important information to be shared with appropriate stakeholders.

 For example, I need to maintain a clean product roadmap with estimated completion times and release dates.
-Not just for myself, but also to share with product marketing so that they have a heads up as to when they should start working on new campaigns or ad creatives.
+Not just for myself, but also to share with product marketing so that they have a heads up as to when they should working on new campaigns or ad creatives.

 Wrapping it Up